davidjenei/davidjenei.com/notes/sw-engineering.md

 Testing and prototyping
 -----------------------

-> essential difficulty: conformity and scope
+> Essential difficulty: conformity and scope

 It is import to understand the problem before writing code.
 But how well do we understand the requirement?